-[All limits referenced in this article are as of 2021, I will do my best to update them as the IRS changes them in future tax years.
+[All limits referenced in this article for Spousal IRAs are as of 2022, I will do my best to update them as the IRS changes them in future tax years.
 Please take a moment to review the website disclosure here if you haven’t yet already.
 This post is not investment or tax advice and is only educational in nature.]

 Saving for Retirement